Heccubernny/heccubernny/README.md

 . 👀 Lover of Artificial Intelligence (AI) and Space Advocacy . 🌱 I’m currently into Data Science, with the help of amazing tools like pandas, numpy, matplotlib, seaborn, keras and scikit-learn
-. 📫 I'm currently working on Data Science Project for my learning curve . 🌱 Your and my growth are most essential, you can reach me out for any question . 💞️ I’m looking to collaborate on any web project using Django, Laravel, React, and Express
+. 📫 I'm currently working on Data Science Project for my learning curve . 🎟 I’m interested in Machine Learning and Cybersecurity (MLOPS) . 🌱 Your and my growth are most essential, you can reach out to me for any question . 💞️ I’m looking to collaborate on any web project using Django, Laravel, React, and Express
 ```
 . 📫 You can reach via my mail @ -<ikubannip@gmail.com>